abixxvii/abixxvii.github.io/_portfolio/portfolio-0.md

 - Manual override capability, giving users flexibility and customization options
 - Advanced segmentation capabilities, enabling more precise and efficient procedures
 - Seamless integration with existing mechanism, minimizing disruption to current workflows

-**Project: Fan and Temperature Module Revamp for the Advanced Micromanipulator**
+**Project 2: Fan and Temperature Module Revamp for the Advanced Micromanipulator**

 Redesigned two modules into a single, integrated unit, optimizing performance without compromising functionality.

-**
-Project: Hall Sensor Test, magnet selection and Fixture Development**
+**Project 3: Hall Sensor Test, magnet selection and Fixture Development**

 Designed and developed a specialized fixture for testing hall sensors in an incubator environment, ensuring precise functionality and reliability.